 I’ve been growing green beans since I was just a kid.
 In fact, it was my love of green and yellow beans that inspired me to start gardening.
 Today, green beans remain one of my favorite crops to grow and eat.
 I grow both bush and pole types for the longest harvest season, planting them in my raised garden beds, but also in planters on my sunny back deck.
 Green beans are both easy and quick to grow, which also makes them the perfect vegetable for novice gardeners.

-There are so many delicious types of beans that can be grown in gardens and containers.
-They can be grouped by their edible parts (pods versus seeds), how they’re eaten (fresh pods versus fresh seeds versus dried seeds), or by their growth habit (bush versus pole).
+There are so many delicious types of beans (Phaseolus vulgaris) that can be grown in vegetable gardens and containers.
+Like peas, beans are legumes and build the soil.
+Beans can be grouped by their edible parts (pods versus seeds), how they’re eaten (fresh pods versus fresh seeds versus dried seeds), or by their growth habit (bush versus pole).
 And it’s this last group that makes the most sense for green beans.

 - Bush beans – Bush beans are fast and easy to grow with most varieties growing between 12 to 24 inches tall.
-Once the seeds are sown in late spring, the harvest usually begins in seven to eight weeks and lasts for around three weeks.
+Once the seeds are sown in late spring, the harvest of fresh beans usually begins in seven to eight weeks and lasts for around three weeks.

 - Pole beans – Pole beans can be runner beans or vining snap beans with plants that grow eight to ten feet tall.
-They need to be grown up a trellis, teepee, tower, netting, or other support and begin to crop eleven to twelve weeks from seeding.
-The harvest season runs for a longer time than bush beans, lasting around six to eight weeks.
+They need to be grown up a trellis, teepee, tower, netting, or stakes and begin to crop eleven to twelve weeks from seeding.
+The harvest season runs for a longer time than bush beans, lasting around six weeks.

-Bush beans – Sow the seeds of bush beans 1 inch deep and 2 inches apart in rows 18 to 24 inches apart.
+After the last frost date, sow the seeds of bush beans 1 inch deep and 2 inches apart in rows 18 to 24 inches apart.
 Once the plants are growing well, thin them to 6 inches.
-For the longest harvest, succession plant bush beans every two to three weeks, or until about two months before the first expected fall frost.
+Beans don’t need a long growing season, but for the longest harvest, succession plant bush bean seeds every two to three weeks, or until about two months before the first expected fall frost.

-Beans are very low maintenance vegetables and once they’re growing well, require little fussing.
-Keep an eye out for slugs, taking action if necessary.
+Bean plants are very low maintenance vegetables and once the seedlings are growing well, require little fussing.
+Keep an eye out for pests like slugs, taking action if necessary.
 Mexican bean beetles are another common bean pest with the adults resembling ladybugs.
-They are orange-red and have sixteen black spots on their backs.
+The orange-red beetles have sixteen black spots on their backs.
 Their eggs and larval stages are yellow in color.
 Use row covers to prevent damage and handpick and destroy any you spot.

 Consistent moisture results in the highest quality harvest, so water weekly if there has been no rain, paying careful attention to irrigation when the plants are flowering and producing pods.
 Also aim to irrigate early in the day so the foliage has a chance to dry before night.
 Mulch plants with straw or shredded leaves to hold soil moisture and reduce weed growth.